Frequently Asked Questions

 What is your provision for ICT?

 A familiarity with all the technologies that surround us and influence our lives is an essential part of a complete education.
-There is growing evidence, however, that too much ‘screen time’ is detrimental to children and Steiner schools do not shy away from engaging in critical debate about the appropriate use of computers, TV and DVD.
+There is growing evidence, however, that too much ‘screen time’ is detrimental to children and Steiner schools do not shy away from engaging in critical debate about the appropriate use of computers and screen time.
 Computers are generally used by students at secondary age and not earlier.
 They very quickly master the necessary ICT skills and many go on to successful careers in the computer, film and TV industries.

 What is the difference between Steiner and Waldorf Schools?